Holds & requests

-* Audio-visual and interlibrary loan materials on hold are kept behind the Circulation Desk.
+*Audiovisual and interlibrary loan materials on hold are kept behind the service desks.

 Note: The pickup location of a requested item may be changed in your My Library Account.
 Should you have any questions about requesting, do not hesitate to contact library staff at any service desk.